nanjiangshu/proq3/README.md

 1. The PDB model spans the whole target sequence

     If your pdb model spans the whole sequence of the target protein then you can simply run:

         $ ./bin/run_all_external.pl -pdb [pdb-model]

-The above will create [pdb-model].ss2, [pdb-model].acc, [pdb-model].psi and [pdb-model].mtx files.
+    The above will create [pdb-model].ss2, [pdb-model].acc, [pdb-model].psi and
+    [pdb-model].mtx files.
 These files contain sequence-specific information that is needed to run ProQ3.

 2. The PDB model covers only part of the target sequence PDB models often have "missing residues" - not all of the residues in the target sequence are modelled.
 In that case it is better to extract sequence-specific features from the full target sequence and then copy them to the model.

         $ ./bin/run_all_external.pl -fasta [target-sequence-fasta]

         $ ./ProQ3/bin/copy_features_from_master.pl [pdb-model] [target-sequence-fasta]

     After you run run_all_external.pl on [target-sequence-fasta] it will create [target-sequence-fasta].ss2, [target-sequence-fasta].acc, [target-sequence-fasta].psi and
     [target-sequence-fasta].mtx files.
 The script copy_features_from_master.pl will take relevant parts of these files and copy them to [pdb-model].ss2, [pdb-model].acc, [pdb-model].psi and [pdb-model].mtx files.

 3. If you have several PDB models of the same target protein (which is often the case), you should run run_all_external.pl only once (which is the time consuming part).
 After that you can just use copy_features_from_master.pl to copy the sequence-specific features to all of the PDB models.
 This will work regardless whether your PDB models cover the whole or only part of the target sequence!

     So basically, this is what you want to do most of the time:

         $ ./bin/run_all_external.pl -fasta [target-sequence-fasta]

         $ ./ProQ3/bin/copy_features_from_master.pl [first-pdb-model] [target-sequence-fasta]

         $ ./ProQ3/bin/copy_features_from_master.pl [second-pdb-model] [target-sequence-fasta]

         $ ./ProQ3/bin/copy_features_from_master.pl [third-pdb-model] [target-sequence-fasta]
 etc.

-###RUNING PROQ3
+###Runing proq3

 Now you are ready to run ProQ3.
 Type